 Department Chair, Africana Studies

-The Department of Africana Studies announces a search for a historian of slavery in the Western Hemisphere.
-The position will be either at the full or associate professor level with the tenure home in Africana Studies and a joint appointment in Notre Dame’s new intiative for the comparative study of race that will be launched later this year.
-The department is especially interested in scholars who use a comparative and transnational approach to engage issues of movement of enslaved Africans and their descendants, the intersection of race and gender, resistance movements, religion and ritual, political and communal organization, cultural formation, and the complex relationship between slavery and freedom in North America, the Caribbean, and Latin America.
-In addition to being well-grounded in historical methodology, the department expects candidates to have a deep investment in interdisciplinary discussions and collaboration.
+The Department of Africana Studies announces a search for a historian of slavery in the Western Hemisphere, beginning Fall 2022.
+The position will at the assistant professor level with the tenure home in Africana Studies and a joint appointment in Notre Dame’s new Initiative on Race and Resilience.
+We are especially interested in scholars who use a comparative and transnational approach to engage issues of movement of enslaved Africans and their descendants, the intersection of race and gender, resistance movements, religion and ritual, political and communal organization, cultural formation, and the complex relationship between slavery and freedom in North America, the Caribbean, and Latin America.
+In addition to being well-grounded in historical methodology, we expect candidates to have a deep investment in interdisciplinary discussions and collaboration.

 Assistant Professor, Critical Race Studies and Black Film

 The Department of Film, Television, and Theatre (FTT) and the Initiative on Race and Resilience (IRR) at the University of Notre Dame are seeking a candidate for a joint appointment as tenure-track assistant professor in critical race studies and Black film with a starting date of August 2022.
 Candidates must specialize in critical race studies and Black cinema, either as a theorist or historian.
 Candidates will be expected to maintain a tenurable book-based research profile and teach a 2-2 load consisting of a mixture of electives in their areas of research and at least two of the required courses in the film concentration.
 Secondary interests in global majority cinemas or sports media are welcome, but not required.
 FTT will be the tenure home for the candidate.
 The successful candidate will be an active participant in the IRR and its relationship with other units in the College of Arts and Letters.